-This is a brief explanation of the colour and purity of gold and platinum metals which are regularly used in our wedding rings and apply to the UK in particular.
+This is a brief explanation of the colour and purity of gold, platinum and titanium metals which are regularly used in our wedding rings and apply to the UK in particular.

 Two terms are used in jewellery to signify the fineness of the gold and precious metal alloys, they are “carat”; an ancient measurement expressed in 24 parts, and a modern European “millesimal” measurement expressed as parts per 1000.

 The original “carat” or (ct) remains widely understood as the most recognisable term of gold fineness.
 However the millesimal value is used on all current UK hallmarks.
 For example, 18ct or (750) gold is 18 parts pure gold 6 part alloys or 75% pure gold to 25% alloys.

 24ct (999.9) = pure gold which is too soft for general jewellery use.
 It is golden yellow in colour.
 All gold jewellery is made from alloys of pure gold with different metals added to produce alternative colours and working characteristics.